narze/second-brain/Why I use Arc Browser.md

 date: 2023-01-18
 ---

+I plan to write details in a blog later

 - Vertical tabs view
 - Multiple profiles in same window
 - Pinned tabs can set URL, can navigate away and "Reset to pinned URL" later